Home / Blog

 Choosing Between Sapphire and Diamond

-Sapphires are beloved worldwide for their beautiful colors, rarity, and exceptionally durable structure.
-They’re highly varied with many show-stopping variations, like silky blue Kashmir sapphires or sunset-colored Padparadscha, and can even change colors in different lighting.
+Sapphire is beloved worldwide for its beautiful colors, rarity, and exceptionally durable structure.
+These stones are highly diverse with many show-stopping variations, like silky blue Kashmir sapphires or sunset-colored Padparadscha, and can even change colors in different lighting.

-Diamonds are prized for their unmatched durability and timeless brilliance.
+Diamond is prized for its unmatched durability and timeless brilliance.
 A well-cut diamond produces eye-catching rainbow fire when the light hits it just right, creating fine jewelry that’s simply captivating.
+You’ll pay a premium price, but as the hardest substance on earth, diamond is the ultimate symbol of your love.

 Whether you choose a diamond or a sapphire, make sure your stone is certified by the Gemological Institute of America to confirm the gem’s authenticity and quality.
 Purchasing a GIA-certified gem ensures that you’re buying the real deal, just like your true love.

-If you’re ready to take the next step towards purchasing your new jewelry, check out our collections of sapphire engagement rings and classic white diamond engagement rings.
-Not seeing your dream ring?
+If you’re ready to take the next step towards purchasing your new diamond or sapphire jewelry, check out our collections of sapphire engagement rings and classic white diamond engagement rings.
+Not seeing a ring that fits your personal style?
 Book a custom engagement ring consultation to bring your vision to life with Sarah O. today.

 Get more gemstone, diamond, and engagement ring tips on the Sarah O. blog.